SwedbankPay/developer.swedbankpay.com/payments/invoice/other-features.md

   embed the script source on your site to create a [Hosted View][hosted-view] in an `iframe`; so that she can enter the credit card details in a secure Swedbank Pay hosted environment.
-* Swedbank Pay will handle 3-D Secure authentication when this is required.
 * Swedbank Pay will redirect the payer's browser to - or display directly in the `iframe` - one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both